Redoy0/FUTURE_ML_02/README.md

 ---

 <div align="center">
-  <p>Developed with ❤️ as part of the Future Intern Machine Learning Internship</p>
+  <p>Developed by Md.
+Sabbir Ahamed as part of the Future Intern Machine Learning Internship</p>
 </div>